ankorstore/yokai/docs/tutorials/worker-application.md

 icon: material/school-outline
 ---

-# :material-school-outline: Worker application tutorial
+# :material-school-outline: Tutorial - worker application

 > How to build, step by step, a worker application with Yokai.